GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Find out information about the business.
 - Download piano lesson resources.
 - Make an enquiry about piano lessons.
-- Listen to some piano music to evaluate GK's skill level.
+- Listen to some piano music to evaluate GK's musical skill level.

 ## Business Goals
 - Advertise the business to potential customers and provide them with a means of getting in contact.